jeffreykegler/hoonlint/misc/whitespace.md

 ## Rows, silos and slots

-A row-silo grid is a 2-dimensional grid of **slots**, where the row is the position of the slot on the vertical axis, and the silo is the position of the slot on the horizontal axis.
+A row-silo grid is a 2-dimensional grid of **slots**, where a row is a sequence of slots which share the same position on the vertical axis, and a silo is a sequence of slots which share the same position on the horizontal axis.
 For orthogonality with columns and lines, row and silo numbers are 1-based.
 There will be several definitions